joao-fatela/sequential-sound-reproduction/README.md

 8. Run `'test'` routine (write `'test'`, `'t'`, or simply hit the return key)

 The devices should output a text-to-speech (TTS) voice numbering them one at a time.
-Check that all desired devices are numbered in the order by which they were input in the batch prompt input by the user.
+Check that all desired devices are numbered in the order defined by the user.

 **TIP**: If you wish to change the ordering of the devices, or repeat reproduction in a given device, this should be hard coded in the input sequence of devices.
-Remeber: this order can always be changed directly in the configuration file `lib/config.ini` for convenience.
+This order can always be changed directly in the configuration file `lib/config.ini` for convenience.

 ### Troubleshooting

 - **No audio output:** Re-run `sequential_sound_reproduction.bat`.
 Write `'y'` upon first prompt.
 Double check that the device IDs respect to *output devices*.
 Double check that the IDs respect to the *desired* devices.
 Double check that desired ID numbers are separated by *empty spaces*.
 Run the `'test'` reproduction mode again.
 - **The reproduction order of the output devices is incorrect:** Make sure that the output devices are connected to the computer and outputting at the desired volume.
 Re-run `sequential_sound_reproduction.bat`.
 Write `'y'` upon first prompt.
 Input the device IDs in the order that you wish them to play the audio.
 Run the `'test'` reproduction mode again.
 - **incompatible sampling rate error message:** The program automatically defaults the audio reproduction to the lowest sampling rate necessary for artifact-less reproduction.
 This is based on the sampling rate of the selected audios, as well as available sampling rate on the selected devices.
-However, certain audio APIs
+However, certain audio APIs may still cause issues.
+You can try selecting a different API for your desired devices in the device selection menu, or defining a lower sampling rate by hand in the configuration file.
+It's recommended to use the same audio API for all of your devices.

 # Program structure
 ## User interface